zaufi/paludis-hooks/README.md

 * Add option to ignore SLOT when build certain packages w/ `wokrdir-tmpfs` hook -- i.e. when it is known apriory that required size doesn't change much (like `gentoo-sources`)
-* Add element to inject USE=doc for packages where it is not defined, so it'll be possible to continue processing and avoid rules duplication in FMS hook
+* Add element to inject USE=doc for packages where it is not defined, so it'll be possible to continue processing and avoid rules duplication in FMS hook. (alsmost done)

 Changelog
 =========